 3. After the Student Accepts the Loan – This final disclosure explains that a student has a three day cancellation period in which the cancel the loan.
 The loan funds will not be sent to the school until three business days have passed.
 (Some lenders have a longer cancellation period)

 Regulations for Lenders Upon Acceptance of the Loan

 When an alternative loan has been approved, the applicant must be given 30 days to accept the loan.
 During this time, the lender cannot change the rates or terms of the loan officer unless:

 - changes are made based on the index to which the loan is tied

 - the change is to the benefit of the borrower; or

 - the change is made upon request of the borrower.

-Our list of alternative loan lenders has been researched carefully and compiled based on interest rates, origination fees, Satisfactory Academic Progress requirements, payment of prior balance options, repayment terms and options, enrollment options, as well as other factors.
+The list of alternative loan lenders on Elm Select has been researched carefully and compiled based on interest rates, origination fees, Satisfactory Academic Progress requirements, payment of prior balance options, repayment terms and options, enrollment options, as well as other factors.
 The information that is provided will be reviewed and then updated every two years to give the best possible alternative loan options for students.
 There is no obligation for students to use the lenders listed and may apply for an alternative loan with any lender they choose.
 The list is available as a tool for students to start their search and a way to compare different alternative loan options.
 Please contact our office with any questions about your alternative loan options.